Volunteering at Inclusion Melbourne

 “Volunteering is time willingly given for the common good and without financial gain”

-We are delighted that you are interested in volunteering and considering working with Inclusion Melbourne!
+We are delighted that you are interested in volunteering with Inclusion Melbourne!

 We have over 150 volunteers just like you, who are experiencing the rewards that comes with volunteering and making a difference to the lives of others.

 The following presentation will help you find out about our services, what it’s like to volunteer and what you need to do to become a volunteer with Inclusion Melbourne.